Electivo Sessions

 ¡Pura Vida! - Debbie Salazar

-In español, ¡Pura Vida! means “pure life” or “simple life.”
-But the true meaning of ¡Pura Vida! goes much deeper than just two simple words.
-This national motto demonstrates the laid-back, happy-go-lucky attitude of the locals and their viewpoint of living life to the maximum.
+In Spanish or español, it means “pure life” or “simple life.”
+But the true meaning of “pura vida” goes much deeper than just two simple words.
+The national motto seems to revolve around this phrase.
+It’s called “Pura Vida” to demonstrate the laid-back, happy-go-lucky attitude of the locals and their viewpoint of living life to the maximum.
 This phrase promotes optimism, an easy-going approach, positivity, and tranquility.
 It suggests living in the present and unwinding in a way that allows you to let go of trivial matters.
 Learn one phrase and use for almost every single context in a conversation.

 Spanish in the United States - Jacquie HindsOver 42 million people speak Spanish in the U.S. Did you know there is an Academy of the Spanish Language in the U.S.?
 In this course we will briefly explore the history of the Spanish language in our country.
 We will look at the various Hispanic countries and cultures represented in our country by region.
 We will focus on tips for working with Spanish-speakers from different countries.